deadcandle/Rock-Paper-Scissors/README.md

+# RPS
-# Rock paper scissors, some mini project for school.
+Rock paper scissors, some mini project for school.
 Also has unit testing.